- Finding Eel Optical Illusion: Only 10% Can Locate The Eel In This Image Within 11 Seconds. Can You?

-- Optical Illusion: If you have Eagle Eyes find the Odd Girl in 8 Seconds
+- Optical Illusion Brain Challenge: If you have Eagle Eyes find the Odd Lime in 15 Seconds

 Emerson Romero is a Cuban-born actor and filmmaker who has had a significant impact on the deaf film community.
 Despite the challenges faced in the early days of talkies, Romero’s innovation of open captioning broke new ground, providing an inclusive film entertainment experience for millions of people with hearing impairments.